Sep 04, 2019 By Team YoungWonks *

 History of Ham Radio

 What does ham radio for?
 The history of amateur radio goes back to the 19th century, when the word ham was a pejorative term used in professional wired telegraphy, mainly to mock operators who had poor Morse code sending skills, aka the ham-fisted ones.
 This term continued to be used after the invention of radio and the popularity of amateur experimentation with wireless telegraphy; even among land- and sea-based professional radio operators, ham amateurs were considered a nuisance.
 But the 20th century saw the amateur radio community rebrand the word and by the mid-20th century, it had lost its pejorative meaning.
-There are

 Back in 1909, the First Annual Official Wireless Blue Book of the Wireless Association of America published a list of wireless telegraph stations in Canada and the United States, including 89 amateur radio stations.
 Much like with radio in general, amateur radio was associated with amateur experimenters and hobbyists.
 Amateur radio enthusiasts have significantly contributed to science, engineering, industry and social services.